 Verizon Communications is a provider of communications, information and entertainment products and services to consumers, businesses and government entities.
 The company serves approximately 95 million retail connections, 6 million broadband connections and 4 million Fios video connections.
-Verizon's wireline unit provides local telephone, long-distance, internet access, corporate networking and digital TV services to consumers, carriers, business, and government customers.
+Verizon's wireline unit provides local telephone, long-distance, internet access, corporate networking and digital TV services.
 In addition, Verizon offers a wide range of telecom, managed network, security, and IT services to commercial and government clients in more than 150 countries.
 The company also sells devices such as smartphones, tablets, laptop computers and netbooks, and other wireless-enabled connected devices, such as smartwatches and other wearables.
 Verizon has expanded its video and advertising capabilities with the acquisitions of AOL and Yahoo assets.
 Formerly known as Bell Atlantic Corporation (Bell Atlantic), The company was incorporated in 1983 under the laws of the State of Delaware.

 The company's consolidated asset-backed debt bankruptcy remote legal entities (each, an ABS Entity or collectively, the ABS Entities) issue the debt or otherwise a party to the transaction documentation in connection with the asset-backed debt transactions.
 Under the terms of the asset-backed debt, Cellco Partnership (Cellco) and certain other affiliates of Verizon (collectively, the Originators) transfer device payment plan agreement receivables to one of the ABS Entities, which in turn transfers such receivables to another ABS Entity that issues the debt.
 Verizon entities retain the equity interests in the ABS Entities, which represent the rights to all funds not needed to make required payments on the asset-backed debt and other related payments and expenses.